-Alumni of the graduate program in the Department of Germanic Languages and Literatures at Illinois recently have won major national awards!
+Alumni of the graduate program in the Department of Germanic Languages and Literatures at Illinois have won major national awards!
+Here is a selection:

 - Regine Criser, Ph.D.
 2013, now a faculty member at U. of North Carolina–Ashville, received the Goethe Institute – AATG certificate of merit.